newrelic-experimental/vz-newrelic-5g-edge/README.md

 terraform init
 ```

 2. Update config variables for the `pixie_nr_module`.
-Some defaults have been set but override them according to your preferences.
+Some defaults have been set but feel free to override them according to your preferences.
 The `nr_license_key`, `pixie_api_key` and `pixie_deploy_key` variables must be set for a successful deployment.
 These can be obtained from the New Relic Guided Install for Kubernetes UI.

 ```
 module "pixie" {